CSB5/lofreq/faq.md

 bed-file as input with `-l regions.bed`.
-Not doing so will negatively affect LoFreq's sensitivity (because the automatically applied Bonferroni correction will be too harsh) and it also might call variants outside of the desired regions.
+Not doing so will negatively affect LoFreq's sensitivity (because the automatically applied Bonferroni correction will be too harsh) and it also might call variants outside of the desired regions (where some reads will map wrongly).

 ### PCR amplified data (amplicons)